 Water Well does not include (i) any excavation made for obtaining or prospecting for oil or natural gas or for inserting media to repressure oil or natural gas bearing formations regulated by the Nebraska Oil and Gas Conservation Commission or (ii) any structure requiring a permit by the Department of Natural Resources used to exercise surface water appropriation.
 [Neb.
 Rev. Stat. § 46-601.01(1)].

+Water Well Permit Condition means a requirement placed upon a well permit issued by the District for approval of construction and use of a water well;

+Wellhead Protection Area means the surface and subsurface area surrounding a water well or well field, supplying a public water system, through which contaminants are reasonably likely to move toward and reach such water well or well field;

 Written Good Cause Variance means a variance granted by the District under either Rule 13 or Rule 15.

 WATER WELL PERMITS